Work Industries

 Office nurses are those that perform myriad duties in a physician’s office, the scope of which covers medical, organizational, and administrative work.
 Aside from assisting a doctor with check-ups and basic medical procedures for patients who do not require admission into the hospital, office nurses are also responsible for collecting payments, keeping patient records organized, scheduling appointments, among many others.

-- nurses who are on the more social side and can spend extended periods of time interacting closely and casually with lots of patients and their families
+IDEAL FOR - nurses who prefer a setting of non-emergency care - nurses who are on the more social side and can spend extended periods of time interacting closely and casually with lots of patients and their families - nurses who can perform administrative tasks on top of basic medical procedures

 Nursing care facilities